mattia9203/Interactive_graphics_homeworks_2007209/README.md

 # Interactive_graphics_homeworks_2007209
-This is a repository that contain the homeworks of university course Interactive Graphics 2025.
-This homeworks are divided by a several folders, each of them stores a different homework solution.
+This repository contains the homeworks for the university course Interactive Graphics 2025.
+Each homework is stored in a separate folder, with each folder containing a different solution.